exceptionless/Website/2015-06-22-exclude-and-protect-sensitive-data-within-exceptionless.md

 To exclude both, you could either add `HomeAddress` and `WorkAddress`, separated by a comma, or you could use `*Address` if those were the only two fields that ended with “Address.”
 If those were the only fields that contained “Address” at all, you could use `*Address*`.

-It&#8217;s easy stuff, but powerful enough to be aware of and use where possible to ensure security.
+It's easy stuff, but powerful enough to be aware of and use where possible to ensure security.

 ## What Do You Exclude?